 In general, do not apply these guidelines if the source copy is for a reproduction or edition in a different format (your item is print; bib record is for an electronic or microform resource).

 Typical record for the item in hand may be a brief record created in Orbis, an E/L 5 vendor record, or an MLC record created by LC or a member library.
-Full cataloging unavailable from LCDB or OCLC for the item in hand.
+Full cataloging unavailable from OCLC for the item in hand.